sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

     The `localizable` attribute is not available for Fragment configuration fields where the `configurationRole` property is set to `style`.
 ```

 In the following code excerpt, the Button Fragment configuration includes the `localizable` attribute set to `true` for the `fields` section under `fieldSets`.
 The `localizable` attribute is set at the field level.
 In the example, there is only one `buttonType` field.
-If you have a fragment with multiple fields, you can set the `localizable` attribute to each one of them:
+If you have a fragment with multiple fields, you can set the `localizable` attribute for each one of them:

 ```markup
 "fieldSets": [